 Not only does this Fast Fridays project live up to its speedy name, it’s also a great ScrapBuster opportunity – especially for your favorite leftover 5” x 5” Charm Square pre-cuts.
 Cut, layer, stitch, serve (shaken not stirred).
 It’s just that easy and as cute and colorful as can be.
 Of course, you could switch to a more elegant look with muted tones and metallics.
 Or – wouldn’t these be lovely on the guest tables in wedding colors, maybe with a touch of lace?
 Let us know what great ideas you come up with next time you feel like whippin’ up something wonderful in no time at all!

-We used a decorative edge blade for our rotary cutter to give the felt backing squares their scalloped edges.
+We used a decorative edge blade for our Rotary cutter to give the felt backing squares their scalloped edges.
 You could also try pinking shears.
-We recommend the thicker wool blend felt, which sometimes can be harder to cut with scissors.
+We recommend a thicker wool blend felt, which sometimes can be harder to cut with scissors.
 A rotary blade will give you the cleanest cut.